JaviCervera/wiz3d/doc/documentation.md

 Tells whether the given key is pressed or not.

 ## light
-Beam allows the definition of up to 8 lights in the scene.
+Spark allows the definition of up to 8 lights in the scene.
 Directional and point lights are supported.
 Each light is represented by the following structure:

 ```
 Light